 GREAT NEWS!
-If you bought the course, Make More, Teach Less: A Comprehensive Guide to Running a Music Camp or Workshop, I will be adding a BONUS module where I share my personal lesson plan for my Christmas Musicathlon camp very soon!
+If you bought the course, Make More, Teach Less: A Comprehensive Guide to Running a Music Camp or Workshop, I added a BONUS module where I share my personal lesson plan for my Christmas Musicathlon camp!
 (The lesson plan will not be available anywhere else and will not include the actual resources)

 Looking for more Christmas camp lessons plans, games and activities?
 You can find some in my store.